SharedSmally/doc/app/java/netty_action.md

 ## Concepts
 - Channel (Socket): For incoming(inbound) and outgoing(outbound) data

+Netty’s Channel implementations are thread-safe, so you can store a reference to a Channel and use it whenever you need to write something to the remote peer, even when many threads are in use.

 - Events: triggerd by inbund data or an associated change of state, or the result of an operation

 - ChannelHandler: Callback to handle events